 Here are seven reasons you shouldn’t wait to start lifting weights:

 1. Muscle burns more calories

-Resistance training builds muscle, and muscle burns more calories than fat.
+Strength training builds muscle, and muscle burns more calories than fat.
 Sure, you burn more calories during a cardio workout than while lifting weights.
 But afterward is a different story.
 In one study published in The Journal of Strength and Conditioning Research, in the 24 hours following an hour-long strength-training session, women burned 100 more calories than those who didn’t lift.

 2. Muscle is dense

-Yes, a pound is a pound, whether that’s a pound of muscle or a pound of fat.
+Yes, a pound is a pound, whether that’s a pound of muscle or fat.
 But lean muscle is actually more dense than fat, so it takes up less room.
 If you lift weights and build muscle, even if the scale doesn’t budge, you may find you need to wear a smaller size.

 3. You protect your bones

 Strength training does more than build muscle.
 It also strengthens your bones, which may help protect against osteoporosis.
 In a study published in October, overweight and obese older adults on a diet were split into two groups.
 One did 3 sets of 10 reps of eight weight training exercises three days a week, while the other walked for 30 minutes on a treadmill four days a week.
 After five months, the bone mineral density of the hips and femurs of the walkers was lower, but it didn’t change for the group that lifted weights.